Miss Dominican Republic 1975

 Concurso Nacional de Belleza 1975 was held on April 26, 1975.
 There were 28 candidates who competed for the national crown.
 The winner represented the Dominican Republic at the Miss Universe 1975.
 Second place was crowned as the Virreina al Miss Mundo, representing the Dominican Republic at Miss World 1975.

+Carmen Rosa Arrendondo Pou went on to compete at the Miss World contest as Miss Dominican Republic 1975.